How to Earn Teacher Certification in Minnesota

 You’ll find all that information and more right here.
 The short video below gives an overview of what to expect as a certified teacher in Minnesota state.
 Our article will provide answers to all your other questions.

-Minnesota recently overhauled its teacher certification system to help remedy a growing teacher shortage and maintain its favorable teacher-to-student ratio of 1:16.
+Minnesota recently overhauled its teacher certification system to help remedy a growing teacher shortage and maintain its favorable teacher-to-student ratio of 1:11.
 New license requirements are intended to make the certification process more flexible and streamlined.
-A restructured tiered teacher system, scheduled to take effect July 1, 2018, puts more control in the hands of employing school districts.
-It also allows for wider consideration of credentials such as professional experience and out-of-state licensure to count toward Minnesota certification.
+A restructured tiered teacher system took effect in 2018, which put more control in the hands of employing school districts.
+It also allowed for wider consideration of credentials such as professional experience and out-of-state licensure to count toward Minnesota certification.

-As part of the reorganization, a new agency was formed to oversee teacher certification, effective January 1, 2018.
-At that time, the Professional Educator Licensing and Standards Board (PELSB) took over the responsibilities regarding teacher certification previously handled by the Board of Teaching and the Educator Licensing Division at the Department of Education.
+As part of the reorganization, a new agency was formed to oversee teacher certification.
+The Professional Educator Licensing and Standards Board (PELSB) oversees the responsibilities regarding teacher certification previously handled by the Board of Teaching and the Educator Licensing Division at the Department of Education.

-However, if you’re just starting the journey toward teacher certification, you will be subject to the requirements of the new four-tier certification system that take effect July 1, 2018.
+However, if you’re just starting the journey toward teacher certification, you will be subject to the requirements of Minnesota’s four-tier certification system.
 To earn a one-year Tier 1 license, you must have a bachelor’s degree for all subjects, though you can earn a license in Career and Technical Education (CTE) and Career Pathways (CP) with a minimum of an associate degree, professional certification or five years of relevant work experience.
 A Tier 1 license can be renewed three times.